Outperforming Rayon with OpenMP

 19}

-In addition to parallel sections, I also utilized OpenMP’s parallel for-loop, because I noticed it yielded a 5% greater performance on my personal machine.
+In addition to parallel sections, I also used OpenMP’s parallel for-loop, because I noticed it yielded a 5% greater performance on my personal machine.
 Considering the ubuntu-latest

-runner in GitHub Actions CI had only two available threads, the halves of the problem were shared among those two threads where each ran the for-loop to do arithmetic operations on polynomial G1
+runner in GitHub Actions CI had only two available cores, the halves of the problem were shared among two threads where each ran the for-loop to do arithmetic operations on polynomial G1

 points.